Mikescher/RaplaPreviewWidget/README.md

 RaplaPreviewWidget
 ==================

-A Widget to view Rapla o Android
+A Widget to view Rapla on Android